Silver City Highway: Within Broken Hill

 On the southern outskirts of Broken Hill, the highway passes Kanandah Road, which forms part of the heavy vehicle bypass.
 North of Kanandah Road, the highway takes on the name Wentworth Road for a short distance while it curves eastwards.
 Once it reaches South Broken Hill urban area, the road continues as Patton Street until reach the roundabout at Bonanza Street where it then turns northwards.
 It passes over a hill between two mines and becomes South Road northward of Gypsum Street.
 Upon reaching Broken Hill itself; it becomes Crystal Street, and then turns north at Iodide Street.
-North of Argent Street, Barrier Highway also follows the same route for a few blocks until it leaves westwards at William Street.
+North of Argent Street, Barrier Highway also follows the same route for a few blocks until it leaves westwards at Williams Street.
 At the same intersection, Silver City Highway heads eastwards.
 The highway continues east almost all the way until the edge of the city, where it turns north at Buck Street.
 It takes on that name for a short distance until it leaves the urban area.